 To identify genetic variants that confer disease susceptibility or influence variability in related traits, we conduct genome-wide association studies (GWAS) in human population studies.
 In recent years, we and our collaborators have used this approach to identify hundreds of new genetic loci associated with type 2 diabetes, obesity, cholesterol levels, metabolic traits, and cardiovascular risk factors.
 Large-scale meta-analyses and other multidisciplinary collaborations are key to many of these discoveries.
 We also study how genetic variants interact with environmental factors to influence the underlying biology of complex diseases and traits.

-For most of the new loci identified by association studies, the underlying functional mechanisms remain unknown.
+For most loci identified by association studies, the underlying molecular and biological mechanisms remain unknown.
 Determining the biological basis for the associations of genetic loci with complex diseases and traits will improve our general scientific understanding of pathways contributing to disease etiology.
-We employ molecular and cellular biology techniques to identify the functional variant(s) and gene(s) at these loci, explain the molecular mechanisms linking functional variant(s) to gene(s), and explain the biological mechanisms linking gene(s) to metabolic traits.
+We employ molecular and cellular biology techniques such as CRISPR/Cas-based genome editing to identify the functional variant(s) and gene(s) at these loci, explain the molecular mechanisms linking functional variant(s) to gene(s), and characterize the biological mechanisms linking gene(s) to metabolic traits.